tuxthepenguin84/promptly/README.md

     1. Select your AI provider you have an API key for in the Promptly phone companion app
     1. Paste your API key and click **Send to watch**
 1.  **Verify API Keys on Watch:**
-    1. Open Promptly on your WearOS watch
+    1. Open Promptly on your Wear OS watch
     1. Tap **Settings** (⚙️ icon in the bottom left)
     1. Tap **AI Providers**
     1. Tap the AI provider you have an API key for